AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 - CMake is not yet supported for building AMReX GPU support.

-- Many multi-level functions in AMReX have not been ported to GPU.
+- Many multi-level functions in AMReX have not been ported to GPUs.

-- Linear solvers have not been ported to GPU.
+- Linear solvers have not been ported to GPUs.

-- Embedded boundary capability has not been ported to GPU.
+- Embedded boundary capability has not been ported to GPUs.

-- Fortran interface of AMReX does not currently have GPU support.
+- The Fortran interface of AMReX does not currently have GPU support.